Altar Boyz: Synopsis

+The musical is presented in real-time as the final concert of the national "Raise the Praise" tour staged by the five-member group the Altar Boyz.
+Four of the group's members, Matthew ("the leader"), Mark ("the sensitive one"), Luke ("the bad boy") and Juan ("the Latin Lover"), apparently are named after the authors of the four canonical Christian Gospels.
+The fifth member is Abraham, who, the group explains in the show's opening number, is Jewish.
+The members of the group address the audience directly and refer to the venue and location in which the performance is taking place.

-The Altar Boyz come out to introduce themselves.
-There is Matthew, the leader, Mark, the sensitive one, Luke, the bad boy, Juan, the Latin Lover, and Abraham the gefilte fish out of water.
-Abraham is Jewish (We Are The Altar Boyz).
+The Altar Boyz came out to introduce themselves (We Are The Altar Boyz).
 They go on to explain their love of God in song (Rhythm In Me).
-They use a gadget from SONY called the "Soul Sensor DX-12", which tells us how many souls that need to be saved.
+They use a gadget from SONY called the "Soul Sensor DX-12", which tells them and the audience how many souls need to be saved.
 At this performance, 99 souls need to be saved.
-The first attempt of saving them comes from the Boyz singing about how to behave when at church (Church Rulez).
-This was a success.
+The first attempt to save them comes from the Boyz singing about how to behave when at church (Church Rulez).
+This is a success.

-The five Boyz proceed to perform biased skits based on what they remember happened.
-Matthew's point of view is the first that is discovered.
-He was having trouble writing a song when Mark entered the church.
-This song was for the retirement party of Father Lucas, a priest at the church that he goes to.
-Mark does not offer much help.
-In Mark's point of view, Matthew notices and compliments his hair, as Mark gets flustered.
+The five Boyz proceed to perform biased skits based on what they remember of the band's formation.

+Matthew remembers having trouble writing a song for the retirement party of Father Lucas, a priest at the church he attended.
+Mark enters the church but does not offer much help.

+Mark remembers Matthew complimenting his hair and becomes flustered.
 In this skit, Matthew says that he is writing a love song for Jesus.

 In Luke's point of view, his friends are completely silent when he enters the church.

-In Juan's point of view, he runs in, meeting the Boyz for the first time.
-He dramatically explains that he was born on a church in Tijuana, but found a way to Ohio, in search of his parents.
+Juan recalls running in and meeting the Boyz for the first time.
+He dramatically explains that he was born in a church in Tijuana, but found a way to Ohio, in search of his parents.
 Matthew, Mark, and Luke react very insensitively to this.

 In Abraham's point of view, he enters to give Luke his term paper, done for Luke by Abraham.
 Luke points out that Abraham is a writer, and Abraham agrees to help him write the song if he gives him a robe, and Matthew agrees.
 However, Abraham does not finish the song.
 Suddenly, they are encountered by God (Or, the voice of G.O.D), who demands for the Boyz to become a boy band.
 Abraham believes this is a mistake, but the Boyz obey.
 (The Calling).